ML1758/javascript-challenge/README.md

 ### The following tasks were done for Level 1:

-* The data was read
+* The data was read.
-* A function was created to append the data on to the table.
+* A function was created to append the data on to the html table.
-* A separate function was created to clear the data in the table.
+* A separate function was created to clear the data in the html table.
 * Another function was created to run when the filter button was pressed (triggered).
-* In the triggered function, the entered date was read and then the data filtered before calling the append function.
+* In the triggered function, the entered date was read and then the data was filtered before calling the append function.
 * In the triggered function there is test to check if the is a value for the date, if not it will display the unfiltered table.

 ### Optional Level 2: